 Details removal of disabled aircraft.
 Normally, an aircraft owner or air carrier has a responsibility to remove disabled aircraft.
-However, an airport may intervene when the aircraft owner cannot remove the disabled aircraft.
+However, an airport may intervene when the aircraft owner cannot remove the disabled aircraft in a timely manner.
 Therefore, an airport should prepare tools, equipment, and materials necessary for removal of disabled aircraft.
-An airport may own or make a contract with suppliers in order to have a quick support.
-A disabled aircraft removal plan can be incorporated in an Aerodrome Emergency Plan which comprise a part of this manual.
+An airport may own or make a contract with another airport or suppliers in order to have a quick support.
+A disabled aircraft removal plan can be incorporated in an Aerodrome Emergency Plan.

-An airport may also have the plan in this manual.
+An airport may also have the removal plan in this manual.
 The contents of the plan shall comprise of:

 Purpose